🎭Art History II – Renaissance to Modern Era

 Jan van Eyck

-• Pioneer of oil painting technique—perfected the use of oil glazes to create luminous surfaces, jewel-like colors, and microscopic detail that astounded contemporaries
+• Perfected (not invented) oil painting technique.
+Van Eyck refined the use of oil glazes to create luminous surfaces, jewel-like colors, and microscopic detail that astounded contemporaries.
+Oil paint existed before him, but he pushed it further than anyone thought possible.

-• "The Arnolfini Portrait" (1434) demonstrates his mastery of disguised symbolism, where everyday objects carry hidden religious meanings (the single candle = divine presence, the dog = fidelity)
+• "The Arnolfini Portrait" (1434) demonstrates his mastery of disguised symbolism, where everyday objects carry hidden religious or moral meanings.
+The single lit candle likely signifies divine presence or the marriage sacrament; the small dog suggests fidelity.

 Robert Campin (Master of Flémalle)

-• Founder of the Netherlandish painting tradition—his workshop in Tournai trained both van der Weyden and possibly van Eyck, making him essential to the movement's origins
+• A founding figure of the Netherlandish painting tradition.
+His workshop in Tournai trained Rogier van der Weyden, making him essential to the movement's origins.
+(His connection to van Eyck is less certain.)

 • "The Mérode Altarpiece" (c.
-1427-32) places the Annunciation in a contemporary Flemish domestic interior, revolutionizing how sacred narratives could inhabit everyday spaces
+1427–32) places the Annunciation in a contemporary Flemish domestic interior, revolutionizing how sacred narratives could inhabit everyday spaces.
+The angel Gabriel appears in what looks like a middle-class living room.

 Hans Memling

-• Synthesized earlier Netherlandish innovations into a refined, accessible style that made him the most commercially successful painter in Bruges
+• Synthesized earlier Netherlandish innovations into a refined, accessible style that made him the most commercially successful painter in late 15th-century Bruges.

-• Devotional portraits and diptychs combine idealized beauty with individualized features, creating intimate objects for private meditation
+• Devotional portraits and diptychs combine idealized beauty with individualized features, creating intimate objects meant for private prayer and meditation.

 Emotional Expression and Religious Intensity